saleor/saleor/docs/guides/payments.rst

 .. note::

     All the below functions receive ``payment_information`` as a dataclass: ``PaymentData`` and ``config`` as a dataclass: ``ConfigData``.
-    Functions should return a response as a dataclass: ``GatewayResponse``.
+    Those functions should return a response as a dataclass: ``GatewayResponse``.
     The description of the given structures can be found below.